hunterf2278/sep10-freedom-project/blog/entry05.md

 ```

   Lastly, I learned that I could change the background and make it any image just by putting the link to the image in the code.
-Also, I can change the ground texture, where my shaoes are placed and make that an image as well.
+Also, I can change the ground texture, where my shapes are placed and make that an image as well.

 ## Skills: